WeRockStar/git-kmm/README.md

 # Kotlin Multiplatform Mobile + Declarative UI Framework

 ```
-Save effort and have fun with the latest UI framework.
+Write one and try to sharing anywhere.
+Still great user experience, performance, and go fast with latest technology.
 ```

 Which parts that we would like to share?